MongoDB offers many advantages over traditional relational databases:

-MongoDB’s document model allows virtually any kind of data structure to be modeled and manipulated easily.
-MongoDB’s BSON data format, inspired by JSON, allows you to have objects in one collection have different sets of fields (say, a middle name on a user only when applicable, or region-specific information that only applies to some records).
+MongoDB’s document model allows virtually any data structure to be modeled and manipulated easily.
+MongoDB’s BSON data format, inspired by JSON, allows you to have objects in one collection with different sets of fields (say, a middle name on a user only when applicable, or region-specific information that only applies to some records).

-MongoDB supports creating explicit schemas and validating data so it doesn’t get out of control, but this flexibility is an incredible asset when handling real-world data, and handling changes in requirements or environment.
+MongoDB supports creating explicit schemas and validating data.
+This flexibility is an incredible asset when handling real-world data and changes in requirements or environment.